trajectory-invariants/invariants_mat/README.md

 ## Installation instructions

-Download the **CasADi 3.5.5** Matlab package from [https://web.casadi.org/get/](https://web.casadi.org/get/) according to your version of Matlab and operating system.
-Unzip the downloaded package and place the resulting folder inside the `libraries/` folder.
+Download [**CasADi 3.5.5**](https://github.com/casadi/casadi/releases/tag/3.5.5) according to your version of Matlab and operating system.
+Unzip the downloaded package and place the resulting folder inside the `invariants_mat/libraries/` folder.

 As an example, if you are in Windows and using Matlab >R2016a, the result should be that CasADi can be found here:
-`invariants-motion-and-force-trajectories/libraries/casadi-windows-matlabR2016a-v3.5.5/`

-## Application to a demonstrated 3D contour following task

-The framework is applied for a human-demonstrated 3D contour following task where both the motion and contact force of the tool in contact with the contour are recorded.
-The invariant properties of the descriptors under different calibrations, experimental setups and artificial transformations are verified.

-For the analysis with screw invariant descriptors, run `contourfollowing_screw_invariants`.

-For the analysis with vector invariant descriptors, run `contourfollowing_vector_invariants`.

-## Application to a demonstrated peg-on-hole alignment task
+`invariants_mat/libraries/casadi-windows-matlabR2016a-v3.5.5/`